Skip to Content

 Now it’s time to make the savory soup broth.
 Add the chicken stock, coconut milk, fish sauce, and lime juice.
 The soup will smell amazing now!

-Take out the chicken pieces and shred them with 2 forks and then return the shredded chicken to the pot.shredded chicken
+Take out the chicken pieces and shred them with two forks and then return the shredded chicken to the pot.shredded chicken

-Baby spinach goes in last until it’s wilted.
+Add the baby spinach last and cook until it’s wilted.
 It adds a lovely touch of green to the soup as well as extra nourishment and texture.

 Tasting this Thai Chicken Coconut Soup

-Every bite of this amazing soup is just chock full of flavor.
+Every bite of this amazing soup is full of flavor.
 It’s hard to believe that sweet, salty, spicy, and sour can be combined in one spoonful in such a tasty way.

 If you would like it to be a bit more hearty, serve it with some boiled rice for a gluten-free meal, or use cauliflower rice for Whole30 and the Paleo plan.